 The advantage to this program is that not only are students prepared to improve their math placement by retaking the math placement exam, but they are paired with a peer math coach who shares their insights of campus life and is knowledgeable about resources available to the student at NAU.

-How Do I Find out My Math Placement Score?
+How Do I Find My ALEKS Placement Score?

 Your NAU ALEKS Mathematics Placement Test score will be added to your NAU records within approximately 24 hours after you complete the test.
-To view your score, log- in to LOUIE, look in your Student Center under Test Results.
-Your score will be listed next to ALEKS C.
+You can find your ALEKS placement score through your LOUIE account.
+Once logged in, follow the steps below to find your ALEKS placement score.

 When is the Peak Performance Program offered?